 Who Does Osgood-Schlatter Disease Affect?

-Osgood-Schlatter disease affects up to 20 percent of teenage athletes, and the problem affects more boys than girls (x).
-Adolescent growth spurt usually occurs between the ages of 10 and 16 for girls.
+Osgood-Schlatter disease affects up to 20 percent of teenage athletes, affecting more boys than girls. (x) Adolescent growth spurt usually occurs between the ages of 10 and 16 for girls.
 It happens a bit later for boys (between the ages of 11 and 18).
-In most cases, symptoms of Osgood-Schlatter disease develop gradually due to repeated pressure on the patellar tendon.
+In most cases, symptoms of Osgood-Schlatter disease develop gradually because of repeated pressure on the patellar tendon.
 The condition is less often caused by a blow to the knee.

 Osgood-Schlatter Disease Symptoms

-Painful symptoms often result from jumping, running and other activities associated with sports.
-Sometimes, both knees are affected, although one knee could be worse off than the other (x).
+Painful symptoms often result from jumping, running, and other activities associated with sports.
+Sometimes, both knees become affected, although one knee could be worse off than the other. (x)

 Common symptoms of Osgood-Schlatter disease include: